Star in the East Lodge #59 of Free and Accepted Masons

 Fraternal greetings Brethren

-The menu for May stated:
+The menu for June stated:

 MAIN COURSE:

-• With all the fixings
+With all the fixin’s

 DESSERT: